6 Practical Remote Team Building Tips for Managers

 4. Keep a Consistent Rhythm

-Set a steady cadence.
-Whether it’s a monthly fun block or a biweekly 20-minute hangout, what matters is showing up regularly.
-Consistency builds trust and gives people something to look forward to.
+Set a steady cadence and protect it.
+Whether it's a monthly fun block or a biweekly 20-minute hangout, what matters is showing up regularly.
+One-off events create spikes of energy, but consistency builds the trust and familiarity that actually strengthen culture.

 5. Celebrate Small Wins Often